codigosh/Kashboard/SECURITY.md

 # Security Policy & Infrastructure Transparency

-## Secure Update Delivery
+## 🛡️ Secure Update Delivery
 **Lastboard** is committed to both transparency and user security.
-To provide a reliable update experience, we utilize a dedicated middleware infrastructure.
+To provide a reliable and efficient update experience, we utilize a dedicated middleware infrastructure.

 ### The Update Proxy (`api-updates.codigosh.com`)
 Our web installer communicates with a private proxy server hosted on **Oracle Cloud (OCI)**.
 This proxy acts as a secure bridge between your installation and the GitHub API.